Swift-Squirrel/Docs/v0/Routing/Middlewares.md

 ### Page protection

-To send headers in response with `no-cache` header which stops browser from storing pages in history.
+ProtectedPageMiddleware adds `no-cache` header to response which stops browser from storing pages in history.
 This means you should not be able to use back button in your browser if your page is protected with this middleware.

 ```swift
 ProtectedPageMiddleware()